• Skip to primary navigation

 Here’s What Yo Do

-• Wash them in cold water.
+• Wash the zucchini in cold water.

 • Slice the top third (lengthwise) and a smaller slice off the bottom side for stability.